-After Caesar leaves, Cleopatra shares with her women: she knows Caesar’s charming words have something else at the bottom of them.
+After Caesar leaves, Cleopatra tells her women that she knows Caesar’s charming words have something else at the bottom of them.
 Charmian and Iras, her faithful ladies, encourage her to continue on the course they set.
 In hushed tones, Cleopatra hears that what she’s asked for is being provided.
-Though we don’t know the specifics, we can guess at what’s up.
+Though we don’t know the specifics, we can guess what’s up.

 Dolabella comes in, and since he has so nobly sworn devotion to her, he admits that Caesar will call for her and her children within three days, with the intentions of adding them to the victory march.
 Then he leaves.

-Cleopatra knows there will be mockeries of the Egyptian lifestyle, and they’ll have some drunk fool acting as Antony, and some young boy come out to as her, probably making her look like a whore.
+Cleopatra knows there will be mockeries of the Egyptian lifestyle and they’ll have some drunk fool acting as Antony and some young boy acting as her, probably making her look like a whore.
 She won’t stand it, and she’s figured a way to beat them.

 She bids Charmian and Iras to go bring her crown and finest garments.

-A guard comes in, telling of a rural visitor that’s brought Cleopatra a gift of figs. The guard leaves, and Cleopatra mysteriously states that this "poor instrument" brings her liberty.
+A guard comes in, telling of a rural visitor who's brought Cleopatra a gift of figs. The guard leaves, and Cleopatra mysteriously states that this "poor instrument" brings her liberty.
 (Curious, are you?)

-The rural man enters, and is left with the Queen.
+The rural man enters and is left with the Queen.
 She asks if he’s brought her the worm (serpent) of Nilus, and he confirms that he has.
-It brings death to anyone that touches it, he warns, and she asks for stories of people its killed.
+It brings death to anyone who touches it, he warns, and she asks for stories of people it's killed.
 Satisfied, she sends him off, and he wishes her "joy of the worm."

-Iras dresses her in all her fine things, and she says she hears Antony calling her, praising the deed she’s about to do.
-She claims she is now fire and air – all else of her she leaves on earth.
-She bids her women kiss her lips for their last warmth – and doing so, Iras falls and dies.
+Iras dresses her in all her fine things, and Cleopatra says she hears Antony calling her, praising the deed she’s about to do.
+She claims she is now fire and air—all else of her she leaves on Earth.
+She bids her women kiss her lips for their last warmth—in doing so, Iras falls and dies.

 Cleopatra asks if death comes so easy, as a lover’s pinch, and moves quickly to die herself, lest Iras find Antony first in death and steal his kisses.

-She thus applies an asp (poisonous snake) to her breast, and as Charmian weeps to watch it.
-She bids her maid peace, saying, "Dost thou not see my baby at my breast, that sucks the nurse asleep."
+She thus applies an asp (poisonous snake) to her breast, and as Charmian weeps she bids her maid peace, saying, "Dost thou not see my baby at my breast, that sucks the nurse asleep."